eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/java-from-ceylon.md

 <!-- try: -->
     shared class BooleanArray(Integer size, Boolean element = false){

-        doc "Gets the item at the specified index" shared Boolean get(Integer index);
+        "Gets the item at the specified index" shared Boolean get(Integer index);

-        doc "Sets the item at the specified index" shared void set(Integer index, Boolean element);
+        "Sets the item at the specified index" shared void set(Integer index, Boolean element);

-        doc "The array size"
+        "The array size"
         shared Integer size;

-        doc "Get a Ceylon Array that is a view backed by this array" shared Array<Boolean> array;
+        "Get a Ceylon Array that is a view backed by this array" shared Array<Boolean> array;

-        doc "Copies this array to another array" shared void copyTo(BooleanArray destination, Integer sourcePosition = 0, Integer destinationPosition = 0, Integer length = size);
+        "Copies this array to another array"
+        shared void copyTo(BooleanArray destination, Integer sourcePosition = 0, Integer destinationPosition = 0, Integer length = size);
     }